LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 Up until now, you have been able to write programs that function within the main method using a variety of data types and collection types along with specific collection methods.
 These methods are built into the C# language.
 You call them and they do their task.
 You chain them and they do that task in combination with other methods.
-Think of all the time that a method like ``ToUpper`` or ``IndexOf`` saved you from having to code yourself.
-Not only that, but you can call either of those methods over and over and not have to worry about *if* they will work.
-Those methods are designed to work with any code as long as it is the correct data type.
-The other nice thing about methods is that they will only run when you call them.
-When you run your code you don't have to worry about a renegade ``ToLower`` converting all your string outputs to lowercase *unless* you consciously call that method.

-Some benefits of methods:

-#.
-Methods are **reusable**, keeping your code nice and DRY.
-#.
-Methods only run when **called**.
-#.
-Methods are completely **customizable**.
+Think of all the time you saved using the  ``ToUpper`` or ``IndexOf`` methods instead of writing that code yourself *every* time.
+Also, wasn't it nice that you could use ``ToUpper`` or ``IndexOf`` on any string or array you needed?
+That reusability is so nice.
+While you do have to call them in order to work, this allows you to code freely without any fear of rogue ``ToLower`` or ``Sort`` methods altering your code when you weren't looking.
+Methods only work when you call them.

 As we move deeper in the C# language, you will begin to use methods more and more.
 This chapter is designed to introduce you to method signatures, method calls, and overall usage of methods within your code.
 A **method signature** is the structure of the method, including accessability, data type, parameters, and return type if applicable.
 A **method call** is how you call your method based on its signature.

 A little caveat before we continue.
-Our current experience with C# is a little limited at this point, so our methods will be limited in functionality and usage.
-The purpose of this chapter is to provide you with exposure to the basics of a method so that when we begin to learn about classes and creating objects, you will be familair with the idea methods so that you can focus more on the nuances of classes which include methods.
-As we progress into classes, you will see how powerful methods can be.
-Please take this chapter as a chance to become familar with the concepts of methods so that you can build amazing code later.
+Since we have not encountered C# classes at this point, we will be working with **static** methods.
+Static methods are able to ``return`` a **value** or others print directly into the console, but they do not create anything **new**.
+Methods that create new instances of objects are called **instance methods**, think of them as the opposite of static methods.

 What is a Method?
 ---------------------

 .. index:: ! method

-A **method** is a reusable, callable piece of code.
+A **method** is a reusable, callable, and customizable piece of code.
 Methods are created to perform a single task or action.

 You have been using methods throughout your learning so far, without receiving a full explanation of how methods work.